j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

 ![flink-statement-started](images/flink-statement-started.png)

 ## Conclusion
 In this blog post, I demonstrated how to programmatically pause and resume a Flink SQL statement using the Flink RESTful API.
 I also discussed the challenges I faced along the way and how I overcame them.

+> _**Note:** Confluent Cloud for Apache Flink enforces a 30-day retention for statements in terminal states._

-I hope you found this blog post helpful and that it will help you in your own projects.
+I hope you found this blog post helpful and that it will help you in your projects.